If you’re looking to conduct truly anonymous transactions, bitcoin isn't the perfect digital currency to use.

 A more detailed explanation of the masternode framework and election system can be found in the original darkcoin whitepaper written by Duffield and developer Kyle Hagan.

 Duffield told CoinDesk that, in part, darkcoin also seeks to solve some of the problems associated with proof-of-work mining, namely energy costs.

-The X11 mining algorithm, since deployed in several new digital currencies, delivers notable benefits including a closer parity between GPU- and CPU-based mining rigs.
+, since deployed in several new digital currencies, delivers notable benefits including a closer parity between GPU- and CPU-based mining rigs.